mehekmehra/face-detection/README.md

 # Gaze Data and Focus on Faces
-Analyzing gaze data to determine the percentage of gaze locations on faces in each frame
+Analyzing gaze data from watching movies to determine the percentage of gaze locations on faces in each frame
 ## Loading Data
 Save the video file and gaze data file to the same directory as face_detection.py.
 The gaze data file must have the headers: